surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 ## Definition

-It controls and manipulate the data in Bi+ and is provided with many administrative settings options that will allow you to customize Bi+ for your organisation.

-It controls and manipulate the data at the same time, customize bi+ for your organisation with available admin settings options.
+It controls and manipulate the data at the same time, customize bi+ for your organisation with available administrative settings options.

 **Getting Started :**
 ## Users